 I have installed discord, Zoom, and some other software from AUR because these are not available in the official Manjaro’s standard repositories.

-There are a lot of proprietary apps in the AUR but if you want say like the bleeding edge version of a package and you don’t want to compile it from source on your own then AUR is the right place.
+There are a lot of proprietary apps in the AUR but if you want the bleeding edge version of a package and you don’t want to compile it from source on your own then AUR is the right place.

 Arch Linux Experience without the complexity: